joelmut/staci/README.md

 import Vue from 'vue';

 import Series from './Series.vue';
-import { store },typedStore from './store';
+import { store } from './store';

 new Vue({
   render: h => h(Series),
-  // Same as before, you can register the store from Vuex.Store store,
+  // Register the store from Vuex.Store
-  // or you can use the store from createStore store:typedStore.store,
+  store,
   components: { Series },
 }).$mount('#app');
 ```